SamueleFacenda/nixos-config/README.md

 ![hyprland screenshot](assets/screenshot1.png)

 This is more than my config, it's a flake.
 There are a couple packages, flake templates and overlays.

+I currently manage it in order to be easy to pick and use for everybody.
+The main user name is defined in an option and secrets are optionals.
+In [the this default config](host/genericLinux/default.nix) you can find a sample config that shoud easy to tweak.
+If you want to to a test just use the install wizard (desciption below)

 ### Packages:
 - xdg-desktop-portal-shana (the portal of portals)
 - xdg-desktop-portal-termfilechooser (use ranger instead of gui file manager)